peterhinch/micropython-micropower/README.md

 If a UART is initialised for REPL in boot.py the time of each event will be output.

-If an RTC backup battery is used and the Pyboard power is removed while a wakeup delay is pending. it will behave as follows.
+If an RTC backup battery is used and the Pyboard power is removed while a wakeup delay is pending it will behave as follows.
 If power is re-applied before the delay times out, it will time out at the correct time.
 If power is applied after the time has passed two wakeups will occur soon after power
 up: the first caused by the power up, and the second by the deferred wakeup.